Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/service-level-agreements/overview.md

 * A service can be associated with both a corporate SLA and its own SLA.
 * A service can have its own SLA without having a corporate SLA.

-:::info
+:::note
 Corporate SLAs are read-only when being viewed from an associated service.
 This is to prevent changes that might impact other services.
 Changes to a corporate SLA must be made by accessing the corporate SLA from the Service Level Agreements list.
 :::

 ## Before you begin
 * A user must have the [Services Manager](/servicemanager-config/setup/service-manager-roles#services) role to access the Service Portfolio.

 ## Accessing corporate SLAs
-1. Click on the Service Manager icon in the left hand vertical menu bar.
+1. In the [App toolbar](/esp-user-guide/navigation#app-toolbar), click the Service Management icon.
-1. Select `Service Portfolio`.
+1. Select **Service Portfolio**.
-1. Selet the `Service Level Agreements` tab.
+1. Select the **Service Level Agreements** tab.

 ## Details
 The following SLA Details are required when first creating a new SLA and are available within the SLA form.